 For cash settled schemes, the total charge expensed over the vesting period is determined by reference to the closing Admiral Group share price at the end of the period.
-Prior to the vesting of each scheme, the closing share price at the end of the vesting period.
+Prior to the vesting of each scheme, the closing share price at the end of the reporting period is used as an approximation for the closing share price at the end of the vesting period.
 As with equity settled schemes, non-market vesting conditions also impact on the total charge expensed over the vesting period.